-Chicago and her surrounding communities are a snapshot of the diversity that is found across America.
-While large parts of Rush’s district include communities that can boast world-class health and educational institutions and a diverse array of businesses, there are others where youth unemployment and acts of violence are far too common.
+Chicago and its surrounding communities are a snapshot of the diversity that is found across America.
+While large parts of Rush’s district include communities that house world-class health and educational institutions and a diverse array of businesses, there are others where youth unemployment and acts of violence are far too common.
 Rush has focused on providing a public policy approach to creating jobs, tackling gun violence, and making communities safer.
 Rush is an honorably discharged veteran of the United States Army and an ordained minister with a Master’s Degree in Theology.
-In addition to his congressional responsibilities, Rush is the pastor of the Beloved Community Christian Church of God in Christ in Chicago.
+In addition to his Congressional responsibilities, Rush is the pastor of the Beloved Community Christian Church of God in Christ in Chicago.
 Rush listens to his constituents with a pastor’s ear and acts on their needs through hard work, empathy, and a commitment to public service.

 He and his late wife, Carolyn, have a blended family with seven children including a son who lost his life to gun violence in 1999.

 Rush’s track record of leadership on energy issues and his support for small business while serving as an alderman in the Chicago City Council paved the way for him to gain a seat on the powerful House Energy and Commerce Committee in his second term.